jgrodziski/metav/docs/doc.md

 - release: creates a new release of the project/module bumping the project version and tagging the repo with the new version.

-To do so Metav rests on a central api in the namespace `metav.api`.
+To do so Metav rests on a central api found in the namespace `metav.api`.

-Each operation take a context as parameter and runs its programm based of the informations found there.
+Each operation takes a context as parameter and runs its program based of the informations found there.
 A context is created with the function `metav.api/make-context`, the operations are found in:
 - `metav.api/display!`